bluesillybeard/Pinc2/readme.md

     - Not worth the effort.
 Xlib works fine for X11.

 ## Next Steps / Roadmap
-- implement SDL2 + OpenGl backend
+- implement the rest of SDL2 + OpenGl backend
     - add tests as things are implemented
 - Make sure all of the important TODOs are handled
 - Not yet at where the Zig version is, but the library is usable.
-- finish pinc graphics header
+- create pinc graphics
     - Just base it off the original one.
     - Changes I want to make:
         - move the texture sampling properties from the uniform to the pipeline